There is an option now on your profile page

 - AB) Blood is magical — Any spells that require blood as a reagent will probably be either extremely powerful, Black Magic, or both.
-Since blood is basically Life Force, anything using it will work similarly to things Cast From HP.
+Since blood is basically Life Force, anything using it will work similarly to things Cast From HP, or it may be used to create life.
 The blood of especially powerful or arcane creatures may even become gems.

 - O) Most importantly, Blood is disturbing — There's just something about blood leaving the body that generally freaks people out, either from fear or disgust.
 For obvious reasons, it's directly associated with pain, injury and death.
 Horror and Slasher stories rely on this.
 A further division of this, often connected to A, B, or AB, are messages written in blood, which are used primarily to scare the bejeezus out of people, but may also have magical, symbolic, or binding properties.
 This is sometimes combined with Room Full of Crazy for the extra creepy.
 Properly used, blood can turn fear into Primal Fear - as per the shower scene in Psycho: the sight of Janet Leigh's hand trailing slowly down the shower curtain - scary.
 The blood (actually just chocolate syrup) smearing under her fingers - PSYCHO!
 Many movies overdo this, resulting in mere Squick - Silent Hill pours on the tension until your heart threatens to explode from your chest - scary.
 Then Pyramid Head shows up and tears the skin from a woman in a single tug - not that scary, just your basic Gorn.